viamrobotics/docs/docs/tutorials/projects/bedtime-songs-bot.md

   Tess used a Macbook.
   You can use any PC or [single-board computer](/components/board/) with a Viam-compatible operating system that meets the above requirements, but you must modify the [code to program the robot](#program-your-robot-with-viams-sdks) to play songs if not using macOs.

-In [Part 1](#part-1-train-your-ml-model-with-pictures-of-toys), you will configure the camera on your laptop to capture data with the Data Management service and use it to capture images.
+First, you will [configure the camera on your laptop to capture data](#configure-your-webcam-to-capture-data) with the Data Management service and use it to capture images.

-Then, in [Part 2](#part-2-use-your-ml-model-to-sing-songs-to-your-kids) you'll learn how to filter this image data with tags of your choice and use it to train a [machine learning model](/services/ml/) on [the Viam app](https://app.viam.com).
+After that, you will filter your image data with [tags](#tag-data) and use it to train a [machine learning model](/services/ml/) on [the Viam app](https://app.viam.com).

-Then, you'll configure that same camera to act as a shape classifier with Viam's [ML Model](/services/ml/) and [Vision](/services/vision/) Services.
+Then, you will [configure your webcam to act as a shape classifier](#configure-your-webcam-to-act-as-a-shape-classifier) with Viam's [ML Model](/services/ml/) and [Vision](/services/vision/) Services, [record bedtime songs](#record-bedtime-songs), and [program the robot](#program-your-bedtime-songs-bot) to play a song when it recognizes a shape.

-## Part 1: Train your ML Model with pictures of toys
+## Train your ML Model with pictures of toys

 Make sure you have created a robot before starting this tutorial.
 If you haven't already, follow [this guide](/installation/#install-viam-server) to install `viam-server` on your computer and connect to the corresponding robot by following the steps in the **Setup** tab of [the Viam app](https://app.viam.com).